 Program Features and Career Path

-The two year GTT Program is structured to provide participants with a solid understanding of IFC’s business and strategy, a global network, and regional experience in one of our three industry groups (Financial Institutions Group; Infrastructure and Natural Resources; and Manufacturing, Agribusiness and Services).
+The three year program is structured to provide participants with a solid understanding of IFC’s business and strategy, a global network, and regional experience in one of IFC's industry groups (Financial Institutions Group; Infrastructure and Natural Resources; Manufacturing, Agribusiness and Services; and TMT, Venture Capital & Funds).
+Following a series of interviews successful applicants receive offers directly from industry departments for positions in one of IFC’s offices, regional hubs, or at headquarters.